julian-klode/lingolang/docs/permissions.md

 var y /* om interface {} */ = x
 var z /* om * om */ = y.(*int)     // um, target is mutable now?
 ```
 Converting to an interface is a lossy operation: We can only maintain the outer permission.
 But we cannot allow the case above to happen: We just converted a pointer to read-only data to a pointer to writeable data.
 Not good.
-One way to solve this is to ensure that a permission can be assigned to it's strict permission, gathered by strictly converting the type-default permission to the current permissions base permission:
+One way to solve this is to ensure that a permission can be assigned to it is strict permission, gathered by strictly converting the type-default permission to the current permissions base permission:
 $$
 y = x \Leftrightarrow  ass(perm(x), ctb_{strict}(perm(typeof(x)), base(perm(x)) \text { and } ass(base(x), base(y))
 $$
 \begin{samepage}
-The rules for converting a pointer permission to a base permission are thus a bit complex:
+The rules for converting a pointer permission to a base permission are therefore a bit complicated:
 \begin{align*}
     &&ctb(a * A, b)                  :&= a' * ctb(A, t_2)\\
     &&\quad \text { where }  a' &= ctb(a, b) \\